For us carnivores, outdoor grilling can be a bastion of tranquility.

 Enjoying an adult beverage and "checking the meat" seems to be one of the favorite activities of men during the warm weather months.
 Whether alone or in groups- like our hunter-gatherer ancestors- men gravitate to the flame; knowing they are fulfilling their destiny of feeding the tribe.
 Complementing a man on his grill skills is one of the greatest that can be passed along.

 In many ways, grilling is also a rite of passage.
 Remember the first time your Dad let you do the burgers on the grill alone?
 I was already driving a couple of years before being finally entrusted with the family fork and spatula.

 In the U.S., the outdoor grill market is around $4 billion a year.
-Not surprising, about 60% of all the grills sold are imports, almost all of them from China.
-That number has been rising every year for the past decade.
-And, as we also might expect, the biggest sellers of grills are the Big-Boxes: Wal-Mart, Home Depot, et. al.
+The biggest sellers of grills are the Big-Boxes: Wal-Mart, Home Depot, et. al.

 One, in particular, recently caught my attention: The Big Green Egg.

 The Big Green Egg is entrepreneur Ed Fisher's refinement of a 3,000 year-old Asian oven known as a "kamado".
 It really looks like an egg, with its green ceramic dome serving as a grill, oven, and smoker.
-In full disclosure, I bought one in April and absolutely love it!
+In full disclosure, I bought one a few years back l and absolutely love it!

 Fisher consciously decided to stay out of big-box stores, opting for more limited sales at specialty stores favored by serious outdoor cooks.
 "When you go to a grill store, they know grills," he says.